Stěžery: Sights

-The wooden Church of Saint Mark the Evangelist was first mentioned in 1350 or 1355.
+The originally wooden Church of Saint Mark the Evangelist was first mentioned in 1350.
 In 1832, it was replaced by the current construction in the Empire style.

-Stěžery Castle was originally a fortress, rebuilt in the Renaissance style in 1802–1803 by Ernst Christoph of Harrach.
-The original fortress formed the northern wing of the castle.
-Today's appearance is mainly the result of modern reconstructions.
+The Stěžery Castle was originally a Renaissance fortress, rebuilt in 1802–1803 by Ernst Christoph of Harrach.
+The current appearance of the building is mainly the result of modern reconstructions.

 The Stěžery Zoopark is a small zoopark with an area of 2 ha.